telerik/blazor-docs/common-features/input-validation.md

     Person person = new Person()
     {
-        DailyScrum = new DateTime(1900, 1, 1, 1, 1, 1) // must match the date portion of the range validation dates
+        // for time pickers, the initial date value must match the date portion of the range validation rule DailyScrum = new DateTime(1900, 1, 1, 1, 1, 1) };
-    };

     void HandleValidSubmit()